sebinseban/km44besd06/README.md

         iii) Total sales

-2)Declare a two dimensional array of elements and find and print its transpose.
+2. Declare a two dimensional array of elements and find and print its transpose.

         eg.. if the matrix is :

         1 3
         4 5
         7 8

         its transpose should be :

                 1 4 7
                 3 5 8

 3. Write a program  for matrix addition and subtraction.